Argentine stocks end stable despite US rate worries

 Trade volume totaled a healthy 137.7 million pesos ($43.1 million).
 Of active shares, 43 advanced, 37 declined, and 13 were unchanged.

-Gains were led by electrical company Central Puerto CEP.BA, which jumped 5.0 percent to close at 6.02 pesos per share, and energy firm Pampa Holding (PAM.BA: Cotización), which was up 1.81 percent at 2.82 pesos per share.
+Gains were led by electrical company Central Puerto CEP.BA, which jumped 5.0 percent to close at 6.02 pesos per share, and energy firm Pampa Holding (PAM.BA), which was up 1.81 percent at 2.82 pesos per share.

 Argentine debt <AR/BONOS> slipped a slight 0.3 percent on average as investors took profit ahead of Wednesday's Fed meeting to determine U.S. interest rates.